Frequently asked questions

 How do the AIs decide what to trade?

-Why do the two AIs trade so differently?
+Why does each AI trade so differently?

 Which AI is winning?